VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Response of the galaxies' structure to growing an early merger

 However, our different histories at fixed mass showcase further diversity in galactic morphological and kinematic structure than this broad trend.
 The effective radii (labelled in each panel) are modified by a factor five from left to right, and do not respond linearly to the growth of the early $z\approx2$ merger (e.g. second, third, and fourth columns decrease and increase in turn).
 We verified that this is also the case for 3D stellar half-mass radii, which are less sensitive to mass-to-light assumptions.
 Moreover, each galaxy's disc significantly varies in orientation with respect to the same frame of reference in Figure~\ref{fig:overview}.

-This is to be expected as other physical variables that affect disc formation are evolving across our genetically-modified scenarios.
+This is to be expected as other physical variables that affect disc formation are evolving across our genetically modified scenarios.
 In particular, the spin-orbit coupling, the impact parameter, and the resulting tidal fields in the $z\approx2$ interaction vary between scenarios and can play a key role in setting the bulk of the angular momentum of the future galaxy (e.g. \citealt{Hernquist1993, Springel2005DiscFormation, Hopkins2009, Renaud2009, Renaud2020Vintergatan2}).
-Furthermore, later aspects of the galaxy's history ($z\leq1$) relevant to disc formation are also modified, notably the constructiveness of filamentary gas accretion (e.g. \citealt{Dekel2020, Kretschmer2020}), the structure of the inner CGM and its angular momentum content (e.g. \citealt{Stern2021, Gurvich2022, Hafen2022}), or the orbital parameters and spin of late minor mergers (e.g. \citealt{Jackson2022MinorMergers}).
+Furthermore, later aspects of the galaxy's history ($z\leq1$) relevant to disc formation are also modified, notably the constructiveness of filamentary gas accretion (e.g. \citealt{Dekel2020, Kretschmer2020}), the structure of the inner CGM and its angular momentum content (e.g. \citealt{Stern2021, Hafen2022, Gurvich2023}), or the orbital parameters and spin of late minor mergers (e.g. \citealt{Jackson2022MinorMergers}).

-Nonetheless, despite this structural diversity in the inner galaxy, we will see in Section~\ref{sec:chemodynamics} that the chemo-dynamics of halo stars in each galaxy remain largely similar.
-We hypothesize that the misaligned discs in the reference scenario highlight a `turning point' in cosmological angular momentum accretion, with these two discs getting constructively aligned when diminishing the early merger to produce larger discs, and destructively counter-aligned when growing the early merger, leading to more compact morphologies (e.g. \citealt{Kretschmer2020}).
+None the less, despite this structural diversity in the inner galaxy, we will see in Section~\ref{sec:chemodynamics} that the chemodynamics of halo stars in each galaxy remain largely similar.
+We hypothesize that the misaligned discs in the reference scenario highlight a `turning point' in cosmological angular momentum accretion, with these two discs getting constructively aligned when diminishing the early merger to produce larger discs, and destructively counteraligned when growing the early merger, leading to more compact morphologies (e.g. \citealt{Kretschmer2020}).
 We leave a confirmation of this scenario to a future study, and now focus on extracting the signatures of each merger scenario in phase-space.